 History's Hockey Stick: A Metaphor for Growth

-The 'history's hockey stick' is a metaphor originating from the physical shape of a hockey stick.
-A hockey stick is characterized by a long, straight shaft that curves sharply upwards at the end.
+The 'history's hockey stick' is a metaphor derived from the shape of the sports equipment.
+A physical hockey stick is defined by its form: a long, mostly straight shaft that ends in a sharp upward curve.
 This distinct shape is used to visually represent a graphical pattern where a long period of stagnation is followed by a sudden and steep increase.
 In economics, this metaphor is frequently used to illustrate historical growth in metrics like GDP per capita.

 0